Museum of Turkish & Islamic Arts

 This Ottoman palace was built in 1524 for İbrahim Paşa, childhood friend, brother-in-law and grand vizier of Süleyman the Magnificent....

 Obelisk of Theodosius

 Ottoman sultans also kept an eye on activities in the Hippodrome.
 If things were going badly in the empire, a surly crowd gathering here could signal the start of a disturbance, then a riot, then a revolution.
-In 1826, the slaughter of the corrupt janissary corps (the sultan's personal bodyguards) was carried out here by the reformer Sultan Mahmut II.
+In 1826 the slaughter of the corrupt janissary corps (the sultan's personal bodyguards) was carried out here by the reformer Sultan Mahmut II.
 In 1909 there were riots here that caused the downfall of Abdül Hamit II.

 The immaculately preserved pink granite Obelisk of Theodosius in the centre was carved in Egypt during the reign of Thutmose III (r 1549–1503 BC) and erected in the Amon-Re temple at Karnak.
 Theodosius the Great (r 379–95) had it brought from Egypt to Constantinople in AD 390.
-On the marble billboards below the obelisk, look for the carvings of Theodosius, his wife, sons, state officials and bodyguards watching the chariot-race action from the kathisma (imperial box).
+On the marble podium below the obelisk, look for the carvings of Theodosius, his wife, his sons, state officials and bodyguards watching the chariot-race action from the kathisma (imperial box).